FredHutch/scharpTemplates/README.md

 ### Overview

-This package includes an [R Markdown](http://rmarkdown.rstudio.com) template for VISC.
+This package includes [R Markdown](http://rmarkdown.rstudio.com) templates for SCHARP.
 It is based on the rticles package